PeakBucket/blog/_posts/2016-05-10-new-user-profile.md

 #### Activity

-The activity stats section contains a highlights section, a trends section, which can display activities, summits, distance, elevation and duration, in addition to a sortable activities table, below which you can extract your activity data when you're logged in.
+The activity stats subsection contains a highlights section, a trends section, which can display activities, summits, distance, elevation and duration, in addition to a sortable activities table, below which you can extract your activity data when you're logged in.

 ![Activity Stats Trends](/images/new_user_profile/activity_stats_trends.jpg "Activity stats trends")

 #### Peak

-The peak stats section contains a highlights section, a location section, which can display peaks by continent, country and state, in addition to a sortable summits table, below which you can extract your peak data when you're logged in.
+The peak stats subsection contains a highlights section, a location section, which can display peaks by continent, country and state, in addition to a sortable summits table, below which you can extract your peak data when you're logged in.

 ![Peak stats location](/images/new_user_profile/peak_stats_location.jpg "Peak stats location")